microsoftgraph/microsoft-graph-docs/api-reference/beta/api/driveitem_list_permissions.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+---
-# List permissions on a DriveItem
+# List sharing permissions on a DriveItem

-> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
-Use of these APIs in production applications is not supported.

-List the effective permissions of on a [DriveItem](../resources/driveitem.md).
+List the effective sharing permissions of on a [DriveItem](../resources/driveitem.md).

-The **permissions** relationship of DriveItem cannot be expanded as part of a call to [get DriveItem](driveitem_get.md) or a collection of DriveItems.
-You must access the permissions property directly.

-## Access to permissions
+## Access to sharing permissions

 The permissions collection includes potentially sensitive information and may not be available for every caller.

-* For the owner of the item, all permissions will be returned.
+* For the owner of the item, all sharing permissions will be returned.
 This includes co-owners.
-* For a non-owner caller, only the permissions that apply to the caller are returned.
+* For a non-owner caller, only the sharing permissions that apply to the caller are returned.
-* Permission properties that contain secrets (e.g. `shareId` and `webUrl`) are only returned for callers that are able to create the Permission.
+* Sharing permission properties that contain secrets (e.g. `shareId` and `webUrl`) are only returned for callers that are able to create the sharing permission.

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](../concepts/permissions_reference.md).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|